9 Recommended Exercises to Treat Varicose Veins

 Habits to accompany these exercises to treat varicose veins

-Beyond the unquestionable benefits of physical activity to prevent and treat varicose veins, it’s also necessary to follow a healthy lifestyle to reduce the likelihood of suffering from this pathology.
+Beyond the unquestionable benefits of physical activity to prevent and treat varicose veins, it’s also necessary to adhere to a healthy lifestyle to reduce their likelihood.